 How To Store

-Keep it in the refrigerator.
+Although high in sodium, it’s best kept in the refrigerator.
 Umeboshi with 18% salt content or more can be kept at room temperature as it won’t spoil.
 Make sure to avoid direct sunlight and humidity.
 Most commercial umeboshi are around 8-10%, which must be kept in the fridge.